 In the search for the best plant-based protein milk for my family, I know that Silk is a brand my family and I trust to make the best plant-based milk such as Cashew and or Almond.
 Their taste is very authentic with cleaner and healthier ingredients.
-This way you can enjoy having nothing but the best of your plant-based nut milk as a drink, part of a meal, or a baked goods creation.
+This way you can enjoy having nothing but the best of your plant-based nut milk as a drink, part of a meal, or the creation of a baked good.

-In my blog today I will show you two creations that I have used my Silk almond and cashew nut milk in.
-I have made some chocolate almond butter, walnuts are optional, chocolate chips or carob chips, arrowroot flour, coconut sugar, coconut oil, and of course the Silk protein nutmilk.
+I have used my New Silk Potein Almond and Cashew Nut Milk for this delicious shake.
+I have made some chocolate almond butter, walnuts are optional, chocolate chips or carob chips, arrowroot flour, coconut sugar, coconut oil, and of course the Silk protein nut milk.
 I will have the recipe below for you.
 I also made the hemp nut, flaxseed, banana, raspberry, and the blueberry protein shake.

 My Silk Protein Berry Hemp Shake: